National Weather Service United States Department of Commerce

 Site Amount Normal +/- % of Normal

-Looking ahead, El Niño (warmer than normal water temperatures near the equator in the Pacific Ocean) will stick around through the first half of 2024.
-Long range models are showing a wet pattern evolving in the coming weeks (heading deeper into spring).
-The most appreciable rain is expected in eastern Arkansas, and this should end our existing drought.
-The west may not get as much rain, and this is where drought is favored if it redevelops.
+Looking ahead, El Niño (warmer than normal water temperatures near the equator in the Pacific Ocean) will stick around through the first half of 2024 before transitioning to La Niña (cooler than normal water) later in the year.
+Long range models continue to show more wetness than dryness in the coming weeks (heading deeper into spring), and drought is not expected to become much of an issue in the foreseeable future.
 We will monitor the situation closely.

 Precipitation Statistics (2019-2023)